 Having suffered from hardening of the arteries and heart disease for years, he was admitted to the Weimer Nursing Home in Uniontown.
 There, he died at the age of 87 on Aug.
 21, 1962.
 Burial was in the Hopwood Cemetery.
 The Uniontown Morning Herald noted that he was survived by 14 grandchildren and 16 Grandchildren.

 Son Paul Miner (1896-1968) was born on Feb.
 25, 1896 in Hopwood, Fayette County.
 As a young adult, Paul was of medium height and build, with brown eyes and dark hair.
 In 1917, he was a clerk for the Union Supply Company in Lamberton, PA. and during World War I served with the U.S. Armed Forces as an infantryman.
 After the war's end, he returned home, where he married Johanna Hayden (1899-1978).
-The couple produced these eight known children: John G. Miner, Charles Paul Miner, Eugene Doran Miner, Donald Wayne Miner, Yolande Bost, Genevieve Fox, Twila Nellie Miner and Shirley Lois Miner.
+The couple produced these eight known children: John Glen Miner, Charles Paul Miner, Eugene Doran Miner, Donald Wayne Miner, Yolande Bost, Genevieve Fox, Twila Nellie Miner and Shirley Lois Miner.
 In the 1920s, Paul served as Sunday School Superintendent at the Hopwood Christian Church under the pastorate of a distant cousin, Ray G. Manley.
 Later, the Miners belonged to the Lumberton Union Church.
 He was a member of the Last Battalion of World War I Veterans in Uniontown.
 The family was plunged into overwhelming grief in November 1948 when their teenage daughter Twila was struck and killed by an automobile accident while riding her bicycle along Route 40.
 At the death of Paul's father, in 1962, Paul was named in the Uniontown Evening Standard obituary and dwelled at the time in Hopwood.
-Paul suffered for years from heart disease and enlarged heart as well as gallbladder inflammation.
+He suffered for years from heart disease and enlarged heart as well as gallbladder inflammation.
 He suffered an acute heart attack and died in the Uniontown Hospital at the age of 72 on May 1, 1968.
 An obituary published in the Uniontown Morning Herald said that he was survived by 21 grandchildren.
 He was laid to rest in the Hopwood Cemetery.
 Johanna survived him by a decade.
 She passed away in 1978 at the age of 79.

 Great-granddaughter Rev. Kimberly Miner married Timothy Brodkorb.
 Their two children were Skyeler Brodkorb and Laurel Brodkorb.
 Circa 1998-2001, Kimberly served Thomas Unitarian Universalist Church of Smithton, PA.
 She is known to have written one or more letters to the editor of the Pittsburgh Tribune-Review criticizing President George W. Bush and the "campaign against terrorism" in the Middle East.
 The family relocated to Little Falls, Herkimer County, NY, where she accepted the pastorship of St. Paul's Universalist Church.